exercism/cpp/exercises/practice/leap/.approaches/introduction.md

 ## Other approaches

-Besides the aforementioned, idiomatic approaches, you could also approach the exercise as follows:
+Besides the aforementioned idiomatic approaches, you could also approach the exercise as follows:

 ## Approach: `std::chrono`